-NOTE: Information provided by the Laboratory cannot be interpreted by a Medical Laboratory Assistant, Medical Laboratory Technologist or Combined Laboratory X-Ray Technologist; you will need to address any questions regarding your results with your physician.
+- NOTE: 1.
+Information provided by the Laboratory cannot be interpreted by a Medical Laboratory Assistant, Medical Laboratory Technologist or Combined Laboratory X-Ray Technologist; you will need to address any questions regarding your results with your physician. - 2.
+Results must never be verbally released over the phone to anyone calling in to inquire for the result.
+All requests must follow the processes detailed above.

-1.15 REFERRED-OUT TESTS: OUR SUPPORT TEAM
+1.16 REFERRED-OUT TESTS: OUR SUPPORT TEAM